 Intermediate studies and practice in drawing as an art form.
 Through a combination of structured and self-directed projects, students are encouraged to develop their technical skills, visual acuity, and artistic vision.
 A fine arts emphasis elective course.
-An optional material fee may be applied.
-LR and 024.
+An optional materials fee may be applied.
+LR

+7066 TTH 9:30-12:20pm CC3-307 Pettite, J Semester

+ART-025 Advertising, Marketing and Publication Design -3 Units and 024.
 SC

-7066 TTH 9:30-12:20pm CC3-307 Pettite, J Semester ART-025 Advertising, Marketing and Publication Design -3 Units